-The fundamental role of the Finance and Business Committee is to review and analyze all issues related to the development and execution of the Bank's business and its financial management, including, among others, capital management, portfolio management (assets and liabilities), liquidity management, gap and funding management, tax related matters and, the financial performance of the Bank in general.
+The fundamental role of the Finance and Business Committee is to review and analyze all issues related to the development and execution of the Bank's business and its financial management including, among others, capital management, portfolio management (assets and liabilities), liquidity management, gap and funding management, tax related matters and, the financial performance of the Bank in general.
+The Finance and Business Committee charter requires the committee to meet at least five times per year.
+During the fiscal year ended December 31, 2016, the committee held five meetings.

-The Finance and Business Committee Charter may be found on the Bank's website at http://www.bladex.com/investors/Committees-bod-charters.
+The Finance and Business Committee Charter may be found on the Bank's website at http://bladex.com/en/investors/committees-board.